compbiocore/Workflows_on_OSCAR/README.md

 ## 1. Configuring and running Nextflow

 The nextflow_setup folder contains all the pieces neccessary to install, configure, and run nextflow pipelines on OSCAR.
 To install and configure, just
-`git clone` this repo into your `HOME` directory on OSCAR and then move the `nextflow_setup` folder inside of the repo folder to your `HOME` directory.
-Once this has been done, you can simply type the following command:
+`git clone` this repo into your `HOME` directory on OSCAR.
+Once this is done, move the `nextflow_setup` folder inside of the repo folder to your `HOME` directory using the command:

+`mv ~/Workflows_on_OSCAR/nextflow_setup ~/nextflow_setup`

+Then to install everything, you simply type the following command:

 ```bash ~/nextflow_setup/install_me/install.sh```